 Sky Islands – The shola forests form unique regions called “Sky Islands” which occur only at higher elevations are usually isolated and separated from each other and the lowland terrain.
-The distance of separation may be from a few metres to several hundred kilometers.
+The distance of separation may be from a few meters to several hundred kilometers.
 Each sky island may have a climatic condition that is unique to itself.
-This leads to a great endemism in plants and animals.
-They adopt themselves to that climatic condition and they evolve there.
+This leads to great endemism in plants and animals.
+They adapt themselves to that climatic condition and they evolve there.
 As a result, they cannot live outside the climatic region where they are supposed to exist!
 Surprising nature!

 Examples of Sky Islands – Patches of forests that are separated by grasslands have unique characteristics!

-Climatic climax – The shola forest and grassland complex has been described as a climatic climax vegetation with forest regeneration and expansion restricted by climatic conditions such as frost or soil characteristics.
+Climatic climax – The shola forest and grassland complex has been described as climatic climax vegetation with forest regeneration and expansion restricted by climatic conditions such as frost or soil characteristics.
 The soil characteristics widely vary between the Shola forest and that of the grasslands surrounding it.
 The soil of the grasslands are usually poor in nutrition and water retention and hence cannot support the shola species.
-Grass can grow even in soils with lowest nutritive values.
-While, the soil of the shola forests are highly nutritive and they have high water retention capacity.
+Grass can grow even in soils with the lowest nutritive values.
+While the soil of the shola forests are highly nutritive and they have high water retention capacity.
 The top layer of the soil mainly is made of peat and leaf debris which when removed is very difficult to form again.
 This adds to the vulnerability of these forests.

-Shola forests are some of the unique gifts that was given to human beings.
-But we never know the value of things unless we damage it so much that we realise we cannot live without it.
+Shola forests are some of the unique gifts that were given to human beings.
+But we never know the value of things unless we damage it so much that we realize we cannot live without it.
 This is what is happening in this case and I hope there are steps taken to conserve these forests lately.
 But they are not enough to repair the huge damage we have caused to them.
 More awareness needs to be created among the public to join hands to save the unique gift given to us.
-I hope the Government and people will one day understand about these heavens and they will once again regain their cover over the Western Ghats.
+I hope the Government and people will one day understand these heavens and they will once again regain their cover over the Western Ghats.

 I hope this was helpful.
 Let me know your ideas and thoughts in the comments!